aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 </SendMessageResponse>
 ```

 4. Use the /job-status endpoint to check the status of a Job Request.
-Provide MessageId captured from above step as a url path parameter, and provide a cognito IdToken for authorization purpose.
+Provide MessageId captured from above step as an URL path parameter and provide a cognito IdToken for authorization purpose.

 ```bash
 curl --location 'https://<API Gateway Sender API Endpoint>/job-status/<messageId>' -H 'Content-Type: application/json' -H 'Authorization:<IdToken>'